In just 12 months, Monday.com was able to publish 1,000 blog posts and scale to over 1.4M monthly visitors all from SEO.

 The other great thing about SEO, as compared to other marketing channels is that, unlike paid search or social media advertising, it doesn’t require an ongoing budget and only requires an initial investment in content creation.

-Editorial SEO examples from popular brands
+Editorial content marketing examples from popular brands

 Here are a few examples from companies that have a success editorial SEO strategy.